What to Know as a Graduate Nurse: Tips on Job Searching, Finding Your Way, and Picking a Specialty

 Nurse with glasses showing graduate nurse how to use computer system.

 Becoming a graduate nurse is a significant milestone in your nursing journey.
 You completed your formal nursing education, you’ve learned the practical skills, but you have not yet received your nursing license.
-Essentially, you have the knowledge of a nurse but no RN license to prove it.
+Essentially, you have the knowledge of a nurse but can’t practice.
 Nurse graduates are at the very beginning of their nursing career.
 While this may sound daunting, it’s actually a huge opportunity to start off strong.

-Let’s explore job search tips, practical advice for the rookie RN, and great specialty areas to consider.
+Let’s explore job search tips, practical advice for a rookie, and great specialty areas to consider.

 3 Tips to Find a Job in Nursing